ggiamarchi/vagrant-openstack-provider/README.md

 #### Networks

 * `networks` - Network list the server must be connected on.
-Can be omitted if only one private network exists in the Openstack project
+Can be omitted if only one private network exists in the OpenStack project

 Networking features in the form of `config.vm.network` are not supported with `vagrant-openstack`, currently.
-If any of these are specified, Vagrant will emit a warning, but will otherwise boot the Openstack server.
+If any of these are specified, Vagrant will emit a warning, but will otherwise boot the OpenStack server.

 You can provide network id or name.
-However, in Openstack a network name is not unique, thus if there are two networks with the same name in your project the plugin will fail.
+However, in OpenStack a network name is not unique, thus if there are two networks with the same name in your project the plugin will fail.
 If so, you have to use only ids.
 Optionally, you can specify the IP address that will be assigned to the instance if you need a static address or if DHCP is not enable for this network.